Cognigy/Documentation/docs/ai/empower/agentic-ai/overview.md

 When the AI Agent calls a tool to perform an action, the tool action is executed.
 Once the action is completed, the Resolve Tool Action Node sends a response back to the AI Agent, indicating the result of that action.
-This approach helps the AI Agent continue processing and make decisions based on the results of the tool action it initiated.
+This approach helps the AI Agent process and make decisions based on the results of the tool actions it initiated.

 #### AI Agent Handover Node